cilium/cilium/Documentation/gettingstarted/k8s-install-aks-create-cluster.rst

-.. note:: **Do NOT specify the '--network-policy' flag** when creating the cluster,
+.. note:: **Do NOT specify the '--network-policy' flag** when creating the
-    as this will cause the Azure CNI plugin to push down unwanted iptables rules:
+    cluster, as this will cause the Azure CNI plugin to push down unwanted iptables rules.

 .. code:: bash